 She reminded herself that he was probably getting it elsewhere anyway.

 In order to focus on the task at hand, she told herself that she could feel all the guilt in the world afterward.
 She refused to let guilt ruin this moment.
 Her moment.
-What she wanted more than anything was to savor this moment, removing all sense of past, present, and future.
+What she wanted more than anything was to savor it, removing all sense of past, present, and future.

 He closed the curtains, making her feel a cocktail of unease and excitement, then started playing some grating folksy music on his iPad that sounded like a tone-deaf Bon Iver-Sufjan Stevens hybrid.